Cleopatra & Antony

 Reginald Arthur (Public Domain)

-Octavian later published his biography in which he stripped Cleopatra of her political ability and portrayed her as an immoral foreigner, a temptress of upright Roman men.
-A number of Roman historians and writers (the poets Horace and Lucan for example) reinforced the image of Cleopatra Empire an incestuous, adulterous whore who used sex to try and emasculate the Roman Empire.
-Unfortunately, such Roman propaganda has had a profound influence on the image of Cleopatra that has been passed down into Western culture.
-The real Cleopatra was highly skilled politically (though ruthless with her enemies), popular with her subjects, spoke seven languages, and was said to be the only Ptolemy to read and speak Egyptian.
-It is also a sobering thought to remember how different the history of western civilization might have been if Cleopatra had managed to create an eastern empire to rival the increasing might of Rome, which she very nearly succeeded in doing.
+Octavian later published his biography, in which he stripped Cleopatra of her political ability and portrayed her as an immoral foreigner, a temptress of upright Roman men.
+A number of Roman historians and writers (the poets Horace and Lucan for example) reinforced the image of Cleopatra as an incestuous, adulterous whore who used sex to try and emasculate the Roman Empire.
+The propaganda of Octavian and Mark Antony's civil war has had a profound influence on the image of Cleopatra that has been passed down into Western culture.
+The real Cleopatra was highly skilled in politics (though ruthless with her enemies), popular with her subjects, spoke seven languages, and was said to be the only Ptolemy who could read and speak Egyptian.
+It is also a sobering thought to remember how different the history of Western civilization might have been if Cleopatra had managed to create an eastern empire to rival the increasing might of Rome, which she very nearly succeeded in doing.

 Recent archaeological work has cast some interesting but controversial light on the possible location of Cleopatra's tomb.
-Greco-Roman historian Plutarch wrote that that Antony and Cleopatra were buried together, and, in 2008 CE archaeologists from the Egyptian Supreme Council of Antiquities and from the Dominican Republic, working at the Temple of Taposiris Magna, 28 miles west of Alexandria, reported that one of the chambers in the building probably contained the bodies of Cleopatra and Mark Antony.
-The team have so far discovered 22 bronze coins inscribed with Cleopatra's name and bearing her image, a bust of Cleopatra, and an alabaster mask believed to represent Mark Antony.
-Work at the site is ongoing, and only time will tell if the archaeologist are correct in their theory that the great couple were interred at such a distance from Alexandria.
+Plutarch wrote that Antony and Cleopatra were buried together, and, in 2008, archaeologists from the Egyptian Supreme Council of Antiquities and from the Dominican Republic, working at the Temple of Taposiris Magna, 28 miles (45 km) west of Alexandria, reported that one of the chambers in the building probably contained the bodies of Cleopatra and Mark Antony.
+The team has so far discovered 22 bronze coins inscribed with Cleopatra's name and bearing her image, a bust of Cleopatra, and an alabaster mask believed to represent Mark Antony.
+Work at the site is ongoing, and only time will tell if the archaeologists are correct in their theory that the great couple were interred at such a distance from Alexandria.

 Did you like this article?